The Clean Energy Regulator (the agency) calls for applications from manufacturers to update their models listed on the

 guide to applying for the register of solar water heater systems for assistance with your application.

-During the assessment process, the Clean Energy Regulator checks all models listed in the applications against the Australian and New Zealand Standard AS/NZS 2712:2007 licensing schedule.
+During the assessment process, the agency checks all models listed in the applications against the Australian and New Zealand Standard AS/NZS 2712:2007 licensing schedule.
 Models that are not correctly listed in the submission will not be accepted.
 For more information see

 solar water heater accreditation.

-The Clean Energy Regulator also audits selected models to ensure their small-scale technology certificate entitlements are calculated correctly.
-During the audit process, the Clean Energy Regulator may request supporting information from applicants such as test reports and TRNSYS files.
+The agency also audits selected models to ensure their small-scale technology certificate entitlements are calculated correctly.
+During the audit process, the agency may request supporting information from applicants such as test reports and TRNSYS files.
 Models that have not had their small-scale technology certificate entitlements calculated correctly will not be listed on the register.

 Before the register of hot water systems is published, applicants are provided with a final opportunity to review each model to make sure they are listed correctly.

-Once the register is published to the Clean Energy Regulator website small-scale technology certificates may be created for newly approved and listed models.
+Once the register is published to the agency website small-scale technology certificates may be created for newly approved and listed models.

 About The Clean Energy Regulator